F is for Facing the Facts of Your Divorce

 Here are some concrete issues that will help you focus and prioritize right now:

 - How are you going to deal with the divorce?
 Collaborative, mediation or lawyers?

 - Where are you going to live?
 Do you need to move out?
 If yes, where?

 - Do you need to tell your kids or family?
 When is the best possible time and how?

 - How are you going to support yourself?
 Do you have your own income that you can pay the bills until things get settled?
 Do you know your financial situation?
 Do you have a credit card in your own name?

-Ok, now you are getting overwhelmed… don’t.
-Just go back and prioritize what is the most important issue you need to handle this very particular week.
-Also, ask yourself what you can handle without adding more stress on yourself.
-At this point, you need to protect yourself and take short but well thought-out steps.
-The process of undoing a marriage is going to take time and is not going to get done in a week.
-Again, getting third parties involved that can see the situation more clearly and objectively than you can at this time, will help you get through the process.
+Go back and prioritize what the most important issue you need to handle this week.
+Ask yourself what you can handle without adding more stress to yourself.
+At this point, you need to protect yourself and take short, well thought out steps.
+The process of undoing a marriage takes time.
+Getting third parties involved that can see the situation more clearly and objectively than you can will help you get through this process.
 Have a plan for how you are going to deal with your divorce.

 Face yourself in the mirror and be proud of who you are and how you are going to handle this!